Estimating Wheat Supply and Use

-> - Import estimates for each class of wheat are made by ERS and vetted by the wheat ICEC.
+- Import estimates for each class of wheat are made by USDA Foreign Agricultural Service (USDA-FAS) and then vetted by the wheat ICEC.

->

-> Estimating the use of wheat by class begins with the supply estimates.
+Estimating the use of wheat by class begins with the supply estimates.
 Estimates for food and seed uses, exports, and ending stocks are subtracted from estimated supply to derive feed and residual use:

 - Food Use estimates for each class of wheat are made by ERS and then vetted by the wheat ICEC.